Scout (association football)

-A football scout attends football matches on the behalf of clubs to collect intelligence.
+A football scout attends football matches on the behalf of clubs to collect intelligence on young players.
 Typically, there are two types of scouts: player scouts and tactical scouts.

 Player scouts or physical scouts evaluate the talent of footballers with a view to signing them on a professional contract for their employers.
-Some scouts focus on discovering promising young players and future stars, others are employed to run the rule on potential signings.
+Some scouts focus on discovering promising young players and future stars while others are employed to run the rule on potential signings.
 Smaller clubs might only scout within their own country region, while larger and richer clubs can have extensive international scouting networks.

 Tactical scouts assess the matches of upcoming opponents of the club and prepare dossiers for their teams' tactical preparations.
 Instead of identifying talent in these matches, the scout assesses the team and each individual player to identify the relative tactical threats and weaknesses in the opposition.
 Tactical scouts are typically full-time employees of clubs as their knowledge and findings are considered precious to clubs.

 Relatively few football scouts are employed full-time, even in the largest professional clubs.
-By and large, their numbers are made up by talent scouts, the vast majority of which work part-time, and a club may hire several hundred - it has been reported, for example, that the Spanish Primera Liga team Sevilla FC has a global scouting network of about 700 player scouts.
+By and large, their numbers are made up by talent scouts, the vast majority of which work part-time, and a club may hire several hundred of scouts.

 Not all scouts are actually employed by football clubs.
-For example, the makers of the Football Manager computer game have their own international network of scouts, and in 2008 signed an exclusive deal with Premier League side Everton to provide early access to their database of statistics and ratings.
+For instance, the creators of the Football Manager computer game have their own international network of scouts.

 Finding players

 A player scout typically attends as many football matches as possible to evaluate targets first hand.
 Scouts who wish to identify promising young players typically attend lower-league club games, where their talent can be compared to older peers, or under-16, 18 and 21 international tournaments.
 Scouts may also receive tips from agents, peers and club colleagues.
-During 2010s, it has become quite common to use online tools like Wyscout to find football players.